 MARKET PRICE OF AND DIVIDENDS ON REGISTRANT'S COMMON EQUITY AND RELATED STOCKHOLDERS' MATTERS a.
-Market for Issuer's common equity and related stockholder matters
+Market for Issuer's common equity and related stockholder matters b.
+Top 20 owners of common stock as of May 31, 2021

 The common stock (PSE: IPO) of the Company is traded on the Philippine Stock Exchange.
 The market price of IPO's common stock as of June 09, 2021 is P7.84 for high and P7.84 for low.